Configuration

 You can configure TeXRA at different levels:

-For project-specific configurations, use workspace settings:
+For project-specific configurations in the VS Code extension, use workspace settings:

 // .vscode/settings.json